Italian Americans: World War I and interwar period

 The film industry of this era included Frank Capra, who received three Academy Awards for directing and Frank Borzage, who received two Academy Awards for directing.
-Italian American cartoonists were responsible for some of the most popular animated characters: Donald Duck was created by Al Taliaferro, Woody Woodpecker was a creation of Walter Lantz (Lanza), Casper the Friendly Ghost was co-created by Joseph Oriolo, and Tom and Jerry was co-created by Joseph Barbera.
-The voice of Snow White was provided by Adriana Caselotti, a 21-year-old soprano.
+Italian American cartoonists were responsible for some of the most popular animated characters: Donald Duck was created by Al Taliaferro, Woody Woodpecker was a creation of Walter Lantz (Lanza), Casper the Friendly Ghost was co-created by Joseph Oriolo, and Tom and Jerry were co-created by Joseph Barbera.

-In public art, Luigi Del Bianco was the chief stone carver at Mount Rushmore from 1933 to 1940.
-Simon Rodia, an immigrant construction worker, built the Watts Towers over a period of 33 years, from 1921 to 1954.

 In sports, Gene Sarazen (Eugenio Saraceni) won both the Professional Golf Association and U.S. Open Tournaments in 1922.
 Pete DePaolo won the Indianapolis 500 in 1925.
-Tony Lazzeri and Frank Crosetti started playing for the New York Yankees in 1926.
-Tony Canzoneri won the lightweight boxing championship in 1930.
-Lou Little (Luigi Piccolo) began coaching the Columbia University football team in 1930.
+Tony Canzoneri won the lightweight boxing championship in 1930, and Rocky Marciano is the only undefeated heavyweight champion in history.
 Joe DiMaggio, who was destined to become one of the most famous players in baseball history, began playing for the New York Yankees in 1936.
-Hank Luisetti was a three time All-American basketball player at Stanford University from 1936 to 1940.
-Louis Zamperini, the American distance runner, competed in the 1936 Olympics, and later became the subject of the bestselling book Unbroken by Laura Hillenbrand, published in 2010, and a 2014 movie of the same title.
+Louis Zamperini, the American distance runner, competed in the 1936 Olympics and later became the subject of the bestselling book Unbroken by Laura Hillenbrand, published in 2010 and a 2014 movie of the same title.

-Italian Americans continued their significant involvement in the labor movement during this period.
-Well known labor organizers included Carlo Tresca, Luigi Antonini, James Petrillo, and Angela Bambace.

-Italian American businessmen specialized in growing and selling fresh fruits and vegetables, which were cultivated on small tracts of land in the suburban parts of many cities.
-They cultivated the land and raised produce, which was trucked into the nearby cities and often sold directly to the consumer through farmer's markets.
+Italian Americans employed traditional Italian skills in growing and selling fresh fruits and vegetables, which were cultivated on small tracts of land in the suburban parts of many cities.
 In California, the DiGiorgio Corporation was founded, which grew to become a national supplier of fresh produce in the United States.
-Italian Americans in California were leading growers of grapes, and producers of wine.
+Italian Americans in California were leading growers of grapes and producers of wine.
 Many well known wine brands, such as Mondavi, Carlo Rossi, Petri, Sebastiani, and Gallo emerged from these early enterprises.
-Italian American companies were major importers of Italian wines, processed foods, textiles, marble and manufactured goods.
+Italian American companies were major importers of Italian wines, processed foods, textiles, marble, and manufactured goods.
+Italian Americans continued their significant involvement in the labor movement during this period.
+Well-known labor organizers included Carlo Tresca, Luigi Antonini, James Petrillo, and Angela Bambace.